localstack/docs/content/en/aws/elastic-kubernetes-service/index.md

 EOF
 {{< / command >}}

-Now, when we run
+Now, if we describe the pod:
 {{< command >}}
 kubectl describe pod fancier-nginx
 {{< / command >}}
-we can see, in the events, that the pull from ECR was successful:
+... we can see, in the events, that the pull from ECR was successful:
 ```
   Normal  Pulled     10s   kubelet            Successfully pulled image "localhost.localstack.cloud:4510/fancier-nginx:latest" in 2.412775896s
 ```